Annabelle Selldorf: David Zwirner 20th Street

 The design of the 2013 David Zwirner Gallery in Chelsea derives not only from the understated architectural novelty of the structure, but also from the connection the world class art dealer, Zwirner, and Selldorf have with one another.
 The pair formed a relationship, bonding over their shared hometown of Cologne, which has blossomed into a fruitful working relationship.
 In addition to designing the David Zwirner Gallery on 20th St, Selldorf has either conceived of or renovated all of Zwirner's other showrooms and also designed MZ Wallace's boutiques, a brand founded by Zwirner's wife.

-For the David Zwirner Gallery in Chelsea, Selldorf leaned into the quiet confidence her work is known for, creating a seven-story, 30,000 square foot gallery space cladded in textured concrete and warm-toned teak, and filled with natural light.
-The industrial aesthetic of the building pays homage to the industrial history of the neighborhood.
-Always concerned with the environmental impacts of her work, the Gallery is the first LEED-certified commercial gallery in the United States.
+For the David Zwirner Gallery in Chelsea, Selldorf leaned created a seven-story, 30,000 square foot gallery space cladded in textured concrete and warm-toned teak, and filled with natural light.
+The building represented industrial history of the neighborhood.
+The Gallery is the first LEED-certified commercial gallery in the United States.